vpapaioannou/data_science_resources/README.md

-A collection of Data Science resources and issues encountered In case something is missing or a link is not working, please create an issue [here](https://github.com/vpapaioannou/data_science_resources/issues).# data_science_resources
+A collection of Data Science resources and issues encountered In case something is missing or a link is not working, please create an issue [here](https://github.com/vpapaioannou/data_science_resources/issues).

 # Books